cabooster/DeepCAD-RT/README.md

 **Example training**

-To train your own DeepCAD-RT network, we recommend starting with the demo file `demo_train_pipeline.py`  in `DeepCAD_RT_pytorch` subfolder.
-One of our demo data will be downloaded by default to `DeepCAD_RT_pytorch/datasets` folder.
-You can also download other data in [our uploaded datasets](https://cabooster.github.io/DeepCAD-RT/Datasets/) or use your data after editing the training parameter `datasets_path`.
+To train a DeepCAD-RT model, we recommend starting with the demo file `demo_train_pipeline.py`.
+One demo dataset will be downloaded to `DeepCAD_RT_pytorch/datasets` folder automatically.
+You can also download other data form [the companion webpage](https://cabooster.github.io/DeepCAD-RT/Datasets/) or use your data by changing the training parameter `datasets_path`.

 ```
 python demo_train_pipeline.py